cultural-impact-of-warfare

 Greek Fire: The Byzantine Superweapon

 No discussion of ancient fire weapons is complete without addressing the most famous of them all: Greek Fire.
 Developed during the reign of Byzantine Emperor Constantine IV Pogonatus (circa 672 CE), Greek Fire was a revolutionary liquid incendiary.
 Its exact composition remains a mystery, but it is believed to have been a mixture of naphtha, quicklime, sulfur, and possibly saltpeter.
 What made Greek Fire unique was its projection method.
-Unlike a thrown pot, Greek Fire was pressurized in a bronze siphon and pumped out through a nozzle (cheirosiphon), creating a continuous jet of fire that could be aimed at enemy ships.
+Unlike a thrown pot, Greek Fire was pressurized in a bronze siphon and pumped out through a nozzle (cheirosiphon), creating a continuous jet of flame that could be aimed at enemy ships.
 This flame was notoriously difficult to extinguish, reportedly burning even on water.
 The Byzantine navy wielded Greek Fire as a strategic monopoly for centuries, breaking Arab sieges of Constantinople and maintaining naval supremacy in the Mediterranean.
-The psychological impact was immense; crews facing a Byzantine dromond equipped with a flame-throwing siphon were often routed before contact.
+The psychological impact was immense; crews facing a Byzantine dromond equipped with a flame-throwing siphon were often routed before physical contact.

 Strategic Applications on the Battlefield